Stephen Birman graduated from the University of Toronto law school in 2007.

 Stephen has worked extensively with residential school survivors and helped survivors advance compensation claims under Canada’s largest class action settlement.

-Stephen is past Vice-Chair of the Community Head Injury Resource Services – an organisation that provides services to improve the quality of life of persons living with an acquired brain injury.
+Stephen is past Vice-Chair of the Community Head Injury Resource Services – an organization that provides services to improve the quality of life of persons living with an acquired brain injury.

 Stephen is an avid tennis player and follower of all things related to Canadian Sports.
 When out of the office, Stephen enjoys spending time with his wife, son and daughter.